 Best Penetration Characteristics

 X-ray sterilization offers better penetration characteristics than either gamma or E-beam.
-The X-rays deeper penetration allows for this technique to be used on many products and packaging configurations that E-beam cannot.
-X-rays are able be used on products made of all types of materials including metals, liquids and high-density and multicomponent products.
-In addition, the deeper penetration allow for larger packaging configurations and pallets to be sterilized as well.
+The X-ray’s deeper penetration allows for this technique to be used on many products and packaging configurations that E-beam cannot.
+X-rays are able to be used on products made of all types of materials including metals, liquids, and high-density and multicomponent products.
+In addition, the deeper penetration allows for larger packaging configurations and pallets to be sterilized as well.